TheJacksonLaboratory/FunDataR/2_uni_bivariate/lesson3.md

   justified based on the CLT.
 In the two-sample case, the 'rule-of-thumb' is that each sample should have a size of at least 30.
-In practice, if the populations being sampled are roughly normally distributed, the parametric approximation will be 'close enough' at sample sizes considerably smaller than 30 (on the order of 10 will usually be sufficient).
+In practice, if the populations being sampled are roughly normally distributed, the parametric approximation will be 'close enough' even at small sample size (on the order of 5-10 will usually be sufficient).
 Conversely, for very skewed (unsymmetric) population distributions, even a sample size of 30 may not be enough for the returned p-values to be accurate.
 The test is more resistant to departures from assumptions when the group sizes are equal or nearly so.

 This test is quite sensitive to outliers, due to the implied square-error penalty function being minimized by the means being compared.
 We can plot